 DEET in particular is the gold standard for both repellency and safety.
 It has been around for decades and is safe.
 For kids, pick a concentration around 10 per cent.
 The concentration doesn’t impact the strength of the repellent; it just affects how long the spray will last before you need to reapply it.
 (Ten per cent needs to be reapplied every 2 hours, compared to every 8 hours for ‘tropical strength’ preparations.)

-Many people either don’t like the smell of DEET or prefer natural products, but be aware that some people can and do have reactions to natural repellents, and these are in no way safer than products containing DEET.
+Many people either don’t like the smell of DEET or prefer natural products, but be aware that some people can and do have reactions to natural repellents.
 While some ‘natural’ repellents do repel mozzies, they almost always evaporate within 20–30 minutes, so you need to reapply them frequently (every 20–30 mins) which is impractical for most uses.
 And few, if any, provide anywhere near the protection you would get from DEET or picaridin.

 Make sure you apply repellents properly: to be effective, they need to form a continuous barrier, so don’t spray them on like a perfume.
 Apply them like you would apply sun cream.